tomkielczewski/MassTransit-Shop-Service-System/README.md

 # MassTransit-Shop-Service-System
-Mass Transit .Net console application for shop with warehouse
+Mass Transit .Net console application for shop with warehouse.
+Created as an exercise of Sagas in MassTransit.